Talkala logo

 What Talkala is

-Talkala lets you make international phone calls from your browser using a prepaid wallet.
-You can also subscribe to a dedicated phone number for caller identity and inbound SMS.
-That is the product.
+Talkala lets you make supported outbound international calls from your browser using a prepaid wallet.
+You can also subscribe to a dedicated Talkala number for outbound caller identity and inbound SMS where available.

 How calling charges work

 Calling uses prepaid wallet balance.
-Not postpaid.
-Not billed later.
-Before a call connects, Talkala places a hold on your wallet.
-After Twilio reports the final call duration, the actual charge gets settled.
+Before most calls connect, Talkala places a temporary hold on your wallet.
+After Talkala's telephone partner reports the final call duration and outcome, Talkala settles the charge you see in your wallet.
 The current version uses whole-minute rounding.

 • Wallet balance appears after Stripe confirms a successful payment.